Nancy Drew and the Hidden Staircase (2019 film): Plot

 Later, Nancy realizes her father, who is staying out of town on a business trip, has not checked in with her or her aunt Hannah recently.
 She calls her father's friend Nate, who tells her that Carson's meeting is at a campsite and reception must be spotty.
 Nancy is not convinced, as Carson had told her he would be staying at a hotel.

-Worried that something has happened to him, Nancy and Helen head to Carson's hotel.
+Worried that something has happened to her father, Nancy and Helen head to Carson's hotel.
 They discover that he never checked out, and his cell phone is still in his room.
 Security footage from the previous night reveals Carson was ambushed and kidnapped by Wharton.
-Nancy's friends Bess and George find out that Wharton is also the man who bought the nutmeg used at Flora's house, and Nancy realizes Carson is being kept in the secret passage there.
-She and Helen head to Flora's house, where they discover Wharton and Nate holding Carson and Flora hostage.
+Nancy's friends Bess and George find out he is the same man who bought the nutmeg used at Flora's house, and Nancy realizes Carson is being kept in the secret passage there.

+Nancy and Helen head to Flora's house, where they discover Wharton and Nate holding Carson and Flora hostage.
 It is revealed that Wharton and Nate were working together to sabotage the anti-train movement, and that they intended to force Flora to sell her house so the line could be built through her property.
 When Nancy's investigation proved that the house was not haunted, they were forced to use other means to secure the land.
 Nancy and Helen work together to save Carson and Flora from their captors, who are then arrested by the police.

 The next day at school, Nancy, George, and Bess welcome Helen into their circle of friends, and together they plan their next adventure at the Lilac Inn.